Armael/papiers/README.md

 ## Build instructions

 - Install batteries and yojson (`opam install batteries yojson` if you have opam)
-- Edit config.ml if you want to change the db location (by default it is `~/.papiers.db`)
+- Edit config.ml if you want to change the db location (by default it is `~/.papiers.db`), or the default reader for the sources (default: `xdg-open`)
 - Then:
 ```
 make